Yandex Cloud

 To learn more about available statistics, refer to the pg_stat_statements and pg_stat_kcache extension guides.

-Getting query execution plan detailsGetting query execution plan details
+Getting query plan detailsGetting query plan details

-The auto_explain module allows you to log slow query execution plans automatically, eliminating the need for the EXPLAIN command.
+The auto_explain module allows you to log slow query plans automatically, eliminating the need for the EXPLAIN command.
 It helps to identify non-optimized queries.
 This module uses the general PostgreSQL log.

 You can enable query logging in the DBMS settings: